aceydot/swaydots/README.md

 ### Other

-Install script is only available for Arch-based systems at the moment.
+Install script is only available for Arch-based systems.
 Sorry :-(

-## 🖼️ Previews
+## Previews

 See them here - [Previews](https://github.com/aceydot/swaydots/wiki/Previews)

-## 🎨 Themes
+## Themes

 Currently, 5 themes are available: